altayaydemir/altay-dot-wtf/data/blog/how-do-I-read.md

 ![Random page from Make Time](/images/books/make-time/make-time-08.jpg)

 This approach works better.
-Yet, sometimes I get side-tracked by the rabbit hole called the internet.
-My other strategy is going all-in on paper.
-Sticky notes are good for logistics.
+Still, sometimes I get side-tracked by the rabbit hole called the internet.
+The other strategy is going all-in on paper.
+Sticky notes are great for logistics.

 Here's an example from _User Friendly_, which I'm currently reading.